ideonate/cdsdashboards/docs/chapters/setup/options.rst

 ~~~~~~~~~~~~~~~~~~

 By default, all supported presentation frameworks will be available for new dashboards.
-`Voila <https://github.com/voila-dashboards/voila>`__ (for user-friendly display of Jupyter notebooks) or
+`Voila <https://github.com/voila-dashboards/voila>`__ (for user-friendly display of Jupyter notebooks),
-`Streamlit <https://www.streamlit.io/>`__ are the supported frameworks for dashboards.
+`Streamlit <https://www.streamlit.io/>`__, and `Plotly Dash <https://plotly.com/dash/>`__ are the supported frameworks for dashboards.

-To change the available set - for example, to remove streamlit as a possible selection for your users on the New Dashboard page, add the following
+To change the available set - for example, to remove streamlit and plotlydash as a possible selection for your users on the New Dashboard page, add the following
 to your jupyterhub_config.py:

 ::